Tinashe123/Covid-19-Prediction/README.md

-mit-808-starter
+Covid-19 Prediction
 ==============================
+## Description
 The scope of the project is to identify  publicly available covid-19 models in literature and identify gaps for improvement.
 Models that do not fit the SA scope will be modified and evaluated based on SA data.
-The best performing models will be chosen for a super ensemble model.
 Performance evaluation prior to vaccinations and after will be conducted to determine vaccination impact and also see if the models can capture reported excess mortality deaths.
+The developed models will be evaluated if they are capable of predicting excess mortality rates.
+We should be able to evaluate the effect of vaccine rollout on the number of confirmed cases and deaths recorded.

+# About the Dataset
+There are 6 datasets used in this study:
+1. covid19za_provincial_cumulative_timeline_confirmed
+2. covid19za_provincial_cumulative_timeline_deaths
+3. covid19za_provincial_cumulative_timeline_recoveries
+4. covid19za_provincial_cumulative_timeline_vaccination
+5. covid19za_timeline_testing
+6. nicd_hospital_surveillance_data

+To predict new cases, we only focus on 'cases_new' column.
+There are few missing data and symbol found and data cleaning process were applied.
+The datasets are based on cumulative data and we have preprocessed the data to reflect daily data as an additional column.

+# SIR Model
+SIR models provide a theoretical framework for the time rates of change of three populations in an outbreak of a contageous disease.
+The populations in the model are given the shorthand
+- $S$ for the number of people in the population that are suscptable to getting infected
+- $I$ for the number of people that are infected
+- $R$ for the people that are recovered from the disease (an are therefore imune, possibly only temporarily).

+The three populations exchange members as time goes on as shown in the diagram below.
+For example, suscepable people become infected.
+The following directed graph shows the exchanges in the model with $a,~b,~c,$ and $\alpha$ as arbitary numbers.

+- $a$ is called **transmissability**
+- $b$ is called **recovery rate**
+- $c$ is called **deimunization rate**
+- $\alpha$ is called **vaccination rate**

 Project Organization